6.3

 How strong was the magnitude 6.3 earthquake near Dunhuang, China?

-The magnitude 6.3 earthquake that struck 260 km SSE of Dunhuang, China on June 16, 2026 at 09:06 UTC had a depth of 10.0 km.
+The magnitude 6.3 earthquake that struck 262 km SSE of Dunhuang, China on June 16, 2026 at 09:06 UTC had a depth of 10.0 km.
+It was felt by 1 person with maximum shaking intensity of MMI 7.7 (severe).
 For context, this was a strong earthquake capable of causing significant damage.

 Where did the earthquake occur?